 How we Teach Maths at Blackhorse

-- recall key number facts (times tables & number bonds) instantly.
+- recall key number facts (times tables & number bonds) instantly, including inverse facts.

 - use the four number operations accurately and effectively.